PythonCoderAS/array-string-map/README.md

 # array-string-map
-A map that encodes all array items into a string format, so that arrays work like tuples in Python when used for a map.
+A Map that internally encodes Arrays to strings so that two Arrays with the same elements will return the same item.

 ## Motivation